ejpcmac/git-z/CONTRIBUTING.md

     feature.
 If it is the case, we should have discussed this before as stated above.*

-6. Run the tests to ensure there is no regression and all works as expected:
+6. Run the checks to ensure there is no regression and everything works as
+    expected:

-        cargo test
+        cargo xtask check all

 7. If it’s all good, open a pull request to merge your branch into the `develop` branch on the main repository.

 ## Coding style

-Please format your code with `rustfmt`.
+Please format your code with the following tools:

+* Rust with `rustfmt`,
+* Nix with `nixpkgs-fmt`,
+* TOML with `taplo`.

 All contributed code must be documented.
 In general, take your inspiration from the existing code.